Uberspace/lab/source/guide_grafana-loki.rst

 Promtail
 ========

 Promtail is the logshipper in the Grafana ecosystem.
-It scrapes logs periodically and sends them to loki.
+It periodically scrapes log files and sends them to Loki.

-Install Promtail
+Promtail installation
 ----------------

 Find the [latest version of Promtail at GitHub](https://github.com/grafana/loki/releases) (`promtail-linux-amd64.zip`):